akanadocs/docs-test/sp/performance-tuning.md

 **Notes:**

 1. All Schedule jobs features should be in the same container.
 This means that 'SOA Software Scheduled Jobs' and 'SOA Software Community Manager Scheduled Jobs' must be installed together into containers.
 Installing any one scheduled job feature will start the Quartz scheduler and could cause it to run all schedule jobs resulting in failures.
-2. The Community Manager theme feaures (e.g. 'SOA Software Community Manager Simple Developer Theme' and 'SOA Software Community Manager Default Theme') must be installed together with the 'SOA Software Community Manager APIs' feature into containers.
+2. The Community Manager theme features (e.g. 'SOA Software Community Manager Simple Developer Theme' and 'SOA Software Community Manager Default Theme') must be installed together with the 'SOA Software Community Manager APIs' feature into containers.